-Queen Maeve is believed by some to be a manifestation of the sovereignty goddess of the Tuatha de Danann.
-She is very similar to Medb Lethderg the sovereignty goddess of Tara, and is also linked with the Morrígan, the three sisters and goddesses of war; Badbh, Macha and the Mórrigan.
-The names of the 3 sisters change quite often depending on which story you are reading, so its possible that Macha, the goddess of war and sovereignty, is also an interpretation of Medb.
+They are also linked with the Morrígan, the three sisters and Goddesses of War: Badbh, Macha and the Mórrigan.
+The names of the 3 sisters change quite often depending on which story you are reading, so it is possible that Macha, the Goddess of War and Sovereignty, is also an interpretation of Medb.

-Medb or Macha is known as the goddess of sovereignty, the land and intoxication.
-Some theories state that Maeve is almost a reincarnation of the goddess in human form, but one of the joys of folklore is that it changes to suit the need of a story, there is no definitive answer!
+Medb or Macha is known as the Goddess of Sovereignty, the Land and Intoxication.
+Some theories state that Maeve is almost a reincarnation of the goddess in human form, but one of the joys of folklore is that it changes to suit the needs of a story.
+There is no definitive answer!

-The three figures mentioned share common personalities and traits such as bring strong willed, stubborn and ambitious as well as cunning and promiscuous; they are all seen as an archetypal warrior queen.
+The three figures mentioned share common personalities and traits, such as being strong-willed, stubborn, and ambitious, as well as cunning and promiscuous.
+They are all seen as an archetypal warrior queen.

 Some of the mystery surrounding Queen Maedbh is what makes her so interesting.
-Was she a real queen or sovereignty goddess?
-Was she a benevolent leader or harsh ruler?
-Queen Maeve is one of the most three dimensional characters in Irish mythology; her strengths and flaws make her interesting.
+Was she a real queen or a Sovereignty Goddess?
+Was she a benevolent leader or a harsh ruler?
+Queen Maeve is one of the most multi-dimensional characters in Irish mythology; her strengths and flaws make her fascinating.

-Medb doesn’t fight for the greater good, or embody evil, she simply seems to be someone who acts in her own self interest, which creates many interesting moments.
-She is one of the earliest female characters in mythology who is represented as independent and appears as the main protagonist in stories, not just a romantic interest or tragic figure for a male counterpart.
+Medb doesn’t fight for the greater good or embody evil; she simply seems to be someone who acts in her own self-interest, which creates many exciting moments.
+She is one of the earliest female characters in Irish mythology who is represented as independent and appears as the main protagonist in stories.
+She is the leader of the legends rather than a romantic interest or tragic figure for a male counterpart.

-The story of queen Maeve takes place all across Ireland and features real locations that you can visit today.
-Place names include:
+The stories of Queen Maeve take place all across Ireland and feature real locations that you can visit today.
+Some of the most famous locations include:

 - Konckmaa or Cnoc Méa (Maeve’s Hill) in Co.
 Galway